katean004/directory-employee/reactapp/README.md

 In the terminal of the server, run "npm start" and note any errors.

 ## Usage
-Click on Heroku Deployment link on top to go to the application.
+Click on Deployment link on top to go to the application.

 ## License
 MIT License